gary-rowe/BitcoinjEnforcerRules/README.md

 The reactor will first build the Bitcoinj Enforcer Rules and then go on to build another artifact that depends on them working (the Rule Tester project).
 This second project demonstrates how you would include Bitcoinj Enforcer Rules in your projects.

+## Building the whitelist automatically for large projects

+Clearly trying to manually create the list of URNs would be a painful process, particularly in a large project with many layers of transitive dependencies to explore.
+Fortunately, the `buildSnapshot` flag will cause the plugin to examine all the resolved dependencies within your project and build a list of URNs that you can copy-paste (with caution) into your build.